jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

     (vi) directs the Official Assignee to make mortgage payments or payments in respect of any other encumbrance from the restrained property.

 ### 36 Impact of certain further orders
-(1) A person to whom an order made under section 35(c) or (e)(iii) or (iv) applies, is not excused from answering any question, or furnishing any information, on the ground that compliance with that requirement could or would tend to incriminate that person or subject that person to any penalty or forfeiture.
+(1) A person to whom an order made under section 35(c) or (e)﻿(iii) or (iv) applies, is not excused from answering any question, or furnishing any information, on the ground that compliance with that requirement could or would tend to incriminate that person or subject that person to any penalty or forfeiture.
-(2) An examination by the Official Assignee under an order made under section 35(e)(iii) is a judicial proceeding within the meaning of section 108 of the Crimes Act 1961 (which relates to perjury).
+(2) An examination by the Official Assignee under an order made under section 35(e)﻿(iii) is a judicial proceeding within the meaning of section 108 of the Crimes Act 1961 (which relates to perjury).
-(3) A person required to be examined under an order made under section 35(c) or (e)(iii) must, before being required to comply with any requirements imposed by the order, be given a reasonable opportunity to arrange for a lawyer to accompany the person.
+(3) A person required to be examined under an order made under section 35(c) or (e)﻿(iii) must, before being required to comply with any requirements imposed by the order, be given a reasonable opportunity to arrange for a lawyer to accompany the person.
-(4) The proceeds of a sale resulting from an order made under section 35(e)(v) are restrained property, despite the proceeds from the sale not being the property that the court originally restrained.
+(4) The proceeds of a sale resulting from an order made under section 35(e)﻿(v) are restrained property, despite the proceeds from the sale not being the property that the court originally restrained.

 **Duration of restraining orders and further orders**